 }

-Note: Always use unique function name to avoid conflicts with themes or plugins
+Note: Always use a unique function name to avoid conflicts with plugins or other themes.

 Example:

-Register the shortcode using the add_shortcode() function.
-Registering the shortcode tells WordPress to connect the shortcode name with your PHP function.
+After creating the function, register it using the add_shortcode() function.
+This tells WordPress to connect your shortcode tag with your PHP function.

 Syntax: